carlohamalainen/carlohamalainen.github.io/_posts/2012-11-12-debian-on-dell-latitude-e6530.md

 Author: JB

 Hi, thanks for this useful webpage!
-A simple question though: why haven&#8217;t you used more recent a kernel?
+A simple question though: why haven't you used more recent a kernel?
 Seems you wrote this page only two days ago, why not having chosen 3.6.6?

-(I&#8217;m asking because I now have issues with this 3.6.6 kernel on the very same Latitude E6530&#8230; Might try with your 3.2.33, but now before I can understand why ;-))
+(I'm asking because I now have issues with this 3.6.6 kernel on the very same Latitude E6530...
+Might try with your 3.2.33, but now before I can understand why ;-))

 Date: 2012-11-15 07:44:56 UTC